 Motivating your team

-When you add a new agency service, you need to get your team on board and aligned with doing it.
+When you add new services, you need to get your team on board and aligned with doing the service(s).
 In this section, we’ll talk about skills, outsourcing, motivation, and compensation.

 You want your team on board with the new service, because you’re trying to maximize their productivity.
 If they can get equipped and handle your new service, it means you can move it in-house without hiring too many additional people.